bhatiasiddharth/Compiler/README.md

 Instructions
 =============
+To create asm

 	make

+To execute asm

+	make exec

 ---

 TODO
 ======
+- Accept some special symbols in STRL like >, =, <, !
 - Accept negative numbers in lexer/parser
-- Accept some special symbols in STRL like >, =, <, !
-- Remove OSQUARE from AST
+~~ - Remove OSQUARE from AST ~~
-- Fix Array index in AST
+~~ - Fix Array index in AST ~~
 - limit number values
 - limit identifier and string length